Social media community management – Grow your pages organically!

 Tips for community management

 - Learn how to banter – You can’t just broadcast to people, you need to engage with them.
-To do that, learning how to banter is important so you can answer questions and respond to comments in a way that illicit additional responses and continued engagement.
+To do that, learning how to banter is important so you can answer questions and respond to comments in a way that elicit additional responses and continued engagement.
 There are quite a few good books geared towards witty banter and better conversations with tips that can be directly applied online as well.

-- Pace yourself – The internet is a vast landscape and people are on it 24/7 however for the most part a business isn’t.
-It is important to set boundaries about response and working with the community because otherwise it is easy to get sucked into responding to people instantly even if that means answering a midnight Facebook complaint.
+- Pace yourself – The internet is a vast landscape and people are on it 24/7 however, for the most part, a business isn’t.
+It is important to set boundaries about response and working with the community because otherwise, it is easy to get sucked into responding to people instantly even if that means answering a midnight Facebook complaint.

 - Always smile – It is important to put on the good face at all times which means providing service with a smile.
 The internet can be a mean place, but make sure you kill them with kindness.
 This will reflect positively on your brand.

 - Have clear guidelines – Community guidelines should be created and adhered to.
 They are a terrific way to establish rules of conduct and a place you can point to for the reason you hid comments or banned someone.